kimianoorbakhsh/kimianoorbakhsh.github.io/_pages/about.md

 - Graph theory
 - Graph Search Algorithms

-In the non-academic life I enjoy swimming, and I am a professional swimmer with more that 10 ears of experience.
+In the non-academic life I enjoy swimming, and I am a professional swimmer with more that 10 years of experience.